 - Avoid high state income tax

-- Leave the option open for Roth conversion in the future
+- Leave the option open for future Roth conversions

 - Avoid triggering phaseouts

 You still have to evaluate today’s tax bracket versus the possible tax brackets when you retire.
-If today’s tax bracket is 25% plus state income tax rate, it’s far from a forgone conclusion that tax rates will be higher when you retire than they are when you are working.
+If today’s tax bracket is 22% plus state income tax rate, it’s far from a forgone conclusion that tax rates will be higher when you retire than when you are working.

-Roth proponents often cite lack of Required Minimum Distributions (RMD) as an advantage of Roth accounts.
+Roth proponents often cite the lack of Required Minimum Distributions (RMD) as an advantage of Roth accounts.
 It’s true but I’m afraid that’s another artifact of today’s retirees having pensions.

 So why are Roth IRAs and Roth 401k’s so popular that the deductible Traditional IRAs are almost forgotten?
 I can think of two reasons.

 First, many people think they have a zero marginal income tax rate because they have low income.
 It’s been reported nearly 50% of taxpayers don’t actually pay federal income tax after all deductions and credits.
 However, their marginal tax rate isn’t necessarily zero.
 If they take a deduction they will receive more refundable tax credit.

 The second reason is certainty.
-Paying a known rate today versus an unknown rate in the future is appealing, but I don’t think it’s rational, at least not for everybody.
-If the rate is low enough (< 10%?), paying it to remove uncertainty can be worth it.
-If it’s 25% plus state income tax rate, it’s not clear at all.
+Paying a known rate today versus an unknown rate in the future is appealing, but I don’t think it’s rational, at least not for everyone.
+If the rate is low enough (10%?), paying it to remove uncertainty can be worth it.
+If it’s 22% plus the state income tax rate, it’s not clear at all.
 Going for certainty can cost you in retirement income.

 Don’t forget the deductible Traditional IRA.